SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Aliases: rankedmm, rankedmatchmaking, rankedsingles

 - **%rankedstats** `<@user: Optional>`
-    - Info: Gets you the ranked stats of any optional user.
-If you dont specify a user, this will get your own stats where you can also choose to remove or add your Elo role.
+    - Info: Gets you the ranked stats of any optional User.
+If you dont specify a User, this will get your own stats where you can also choose to remove or add your Elo role.
     - Example: `%rankedstats @Phxenix`
     - Aliases: rankstats